 - Beth Lipson, Watervliet Jr Sr High School Social Worker, 518-629-3300

 - Kirsten DeMento, Director of Educational Programs and Accountability,

-If you feel that you have been bullied, discriminated or harassed or have witnessed an incident of such, please contact the building principal or one of the DASA coordinators.
+If you feel that you have been bullied, discriminated or harassed or have witnessed an incident of such, please contact the building principal or one of the DASA coordinators, as soon as practicable.